d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

         return x - x.mean()
 ```

-Let's verify that our layer works as intended by feeding some data through it.
+Let us verify that our layer works as intended by feeding some data through it.

 ```{.python .input  n=2}
 layer = CenteredLayer()